camronh/Lottery-Tutorial/README.md

 }
 ```

-6. After the constructor function add a function to buy a ticket
+#### 6. Underneath the constructor function, add a function to buy a ticket

-> We will use require statements to secure this function.

 ```solidity
 function enter(uint256 _number) public payable {